VolkovLabs/volkovlabs.io/blog/2022-12-12-calendar-panel-1.1.0/index.md

 ---
 authors: [mikhail]
 slug: calendar-panel-1.1.0-20221212
-tags: [Calendar, Panel]
+tags: [Calendar, Release]
 keywords: [Calendar, Panel, Events, Grafana]
 ---

 # Calendar Panel 1.1.0

 A new maintenance release of the Calendar panel 1.1.0 was released today.
-In this version:
+In this version

-- updated to the latest Grafana toolkit 9.3.1
+- Updated to the latest Grafana toolkit 9.3.1.
-- added Annotations support
+- Added Annotations support.
-- refactored legacy code, and increased test coverage.
+- Refactored legacy code, and increased test coverage.

 <!--truncate-->